 Bank Frick is a family-run Liechtenstein bank with headquarters in Balzers.
-It was founded in 1998 by Kuno Frick Sr (1938-2017), with the majority now controlled by the Kuno Frick Family Foundation.
-Minority shareholder Net 1 UEPS Technologies, Inc. (Net1), holds 35% of Bank Frick's share capital.
-Net1 is a financial technology company listed on the Nasdaq stock exchange in New York.
-As an important event after closing date, it should be mentioned that Bank Frick has been fully owned by Kuno Frick Family Foundation again since the beginning of February 2021.
+It was founded in 1998 by Kuno Frick Sr (1938-2017) and is now controlled by the Kuno Frick Family Foundation (KFS) in Liechtenstein.
+In 2021, the minority share of NET1 UEPS was acquired by KFS, so that Bank Frick has been fully owned by KFS again since the beginning of February 2021.

 Strategically, Bank Frick focuses on providing products and services for financial intermediaries such as fiduciaries, asset managers, payment service providers, fund promoters and fintechs.
 One of Bank Frick's unique selling points is its high level of expertise in the regulated blockchain banking sector.
 The Bank supports initial coin offerings (ICOs) and tokenisations of property and financial assets, provides custody of crypto assets and dealing services in leading cryptocurrencies for Bank Frick clientele, and makes crypto assets bankable.
 Bank Frick develops tailor-made funds for intermediaries and acts as a custodian bank.

-It is the only bank in Liechtenstein with acquiring licences from Visa and MasterCard.
+In addition, Bank Frick holds acquiring licences from Visa and MasterCard.